History of Siberia: 1920s and 1930s

-In the 1930s, the Party started the collectivization, which automatically put the "kulak" label on the well-off families living in Siberia for a long time.
+In the 1930s, the party started the collectivization, which automatically put the "kulak" label on the well-off families living in Siberia for a long time.
 Naturally, raskulachivanie applied to everyone who protested.
 From the Central Russia many families were exiled to low-populated, forest or swampy areas of Siberia, but those who lived here, had either to escape anywhere, or to be exiled in the Northern regions (such as Evenk and Khanty–Mansi Autonomous Okrugs and the northern parts of Tomsk Oblast).
 Collectivization destroyed the traditional and most effective stratum of the peasants in Siberia and the natural ways of development, and its consequences are still persisting.

 In the cities, during the New Economic Policy and later, the new authorities, driven by the romantic socialistic ideas made attempts to build new socialistic cities, according to the fashionable constructivism movement, but after all have left only numbers of square houses.
-For example, the Novosibirsk theatre was initially designed in pure constructivistic style.
+For example, the Novosibirsk Opera and Ballet Theatre was initially designed in pure constructivistic style.
 It was an ambitious project of exiled architects.
 In the mid-1930s with introduction of new classicism, it was significantly redesigned.

-After the Trans-Siberian was built, Omsk soon became the largest Siberian city, but in 1930s Soviets favoured Novosibirsk.
-In the 1930s the first heavy industrialization took place in the Kuznetsk Basin (coal mining and ferrous metallurgy) and at Norilsk (nickel and rare-earth metals).
+After the Trans-Siberian Railway was built, Omsk soon became the largest Siberian city, but the Soviets eventually favoured Novosibirsk.
+In the 1930s, the first heavy industrialization took place in the Kuznetsk Basin (coal mining and ferrous metallurgy) and at Norilsk (nickel and rare-earth metals).
 The Northern Sea Route saw industrial application.
-At the same time, with growing number of prisoners, Gulag established a large network of labour camps in Siberia.
+At the same time, with growing number of prisoners, the Gulag system established a large network of labour camps in Siberia.

 World War II

 In 1941, many enterprises and people were evacuated into Siberian cities by the railroads.
 In urgent need of ammunition and military equipment, they started working almost immediately after their materials and equipment were unloaded.

 Most of the evacuated enterprises remained at their new sites after the war.
 They increased industrial production in Siberia to a great extent, and became constitutive for many cities, like Rubtsovsk.
 The easternmost city to receive them was Ulan-Ude, since Chita was considered dangerously close to China and Japan.

-On August 28, 1941, the Supreme Soviet stated an order "About the Resettlement of the Germans of Volga region", by which many of them were deported into different rural areas of Kazakhstan and Siberia.
+On 28 August 1941, the Supreme Soviet stated an order "About the Resettlement of the Germans of Volga region", by which many of them were deported into different rural areas of Kazakhstan and Siberia.

-By the end of war, thousands of captive soldiers and officers of German and Japanese armies were sentenced to several years of work in labour camps in all the regions of Siberia.
-These camps were directed by a different administration than Gulag.
-Although Soviet camps hadn't the purpose to lead prisoners to death, the death rate was significant, especially in winters.
+By the end of war, thousands of captive soldiers and officers of German and Japanese armies were sentenced to several years of work in labor camps in all the regions of Siberia.
+These camps were directed by a different administration than the Gulag.
+Although Soviet camps had not the purpose to lead prisoners to death, the death rate was significant, especially in winters.
 The range of works differed from vegetable farming to construction of the Baikal Amur Mainline.